 “The cello is my voice and the music is the story I want to tell.
-As a performing artist, I am aiming for a way to move my audience and create an open space for new thoughts on subjects.
+I am aiming for a way to move my audience and create an open space for new thoughts on subjects.

 Dutch cellist Amber Docters van Leeuwen captivates audiences with her warm, lush sound.
 Her daring concert programs ambitiously balance modern music by established composers such as Berio, Schnittke and Carter; new work written by her contemporaries like Eef van Breen; and repertoire that varies from the early 17th century to pieces that are rarely performed such as Ibert’s Ghirlarzana and Myaskovsky’s Cello Sonata No. 1.